 How to contact the author of this site.

 By the way, the word Liutaio is Italian for luthier.
 I am American, don't speak Italian, but I am of Italian extraction and like the vibe.
-You can tell that Liutaio Mottola is not a commercial enterprise because no American in his or her right mind would use a word which is as seemingly unpronounceable (to non-Italians in any case) as Liutaio.
+You can tell that Liutaio Mottola is a small time enterprise because no American in his or her right mind would use a word which is as seemingly unpronounceable (to non-Italians in any case) as Liutaio.
 It is pronounced (more or less) lew-TIE-oh (rhymes with Ohio).

-If you find the contents of this site useful please consider the following.
+If you find the contents of this site useful please consider the following:

 This site is edited by the author, which is always a recipe for disaster when it comes to errors of fact and errors of omission.
 I depend upon readers of this site to serve as editors.
 If you find anything wrong or awkward, even small things like typos and misspellings, please let me know.
 Thanks!